Purchasing your first home is a monumental milestone, but the journey to homeownership can often be hindered by procrastination.

 1. Set Clear and Achievable Goals

-One of the primary reasons people procrastinate is because their goals are either too vague or seem unattainable.
+One of the primary reasons people procrastinate is that their goals are either too vague or seem unattainable.
 To combat this, start by setting clear, specific, and achievable goals.
 Instead of saying, “I want to save money for a house,” determine the exact amount you need for a deposit.
 Speak to one of our expert advisors to find out how much you can borrow based on your current income and how much deposit you would need, and set a realistic timeline to achieve it.
 For example, if you need £30,000 for a deposit, break this amount down into smaller, manageable monthly savings targets.
 This approach not only makes the goal more tangible but also provides a clear roadmap to follow, making it easier to stay on track and motivated.

 2. Automate Your Savings